-- PersonalSign1 Certificates Username and password required with re-verification every 9 years - PersonalSign2 Certificates Username and password required with re-verification every 9 years or client authentication with a current unexpired and unrevoked Certificate - PersonalSign3 Certificates Username and password required with re-verification every 6 years - Code Signing Certificates Username and password required with re-verification every 825 days - EV Code Signing Certificates Username and password required with re-verification as indicated by the EV Guidelines
+- PersonalSign1 Certificates Username and password required with re-verification every 9 years - PersonalSign2 Certificates Username and password required with re-verification every 9 years or client authentication with a current unexpired and unrevoked Certificate - PersonalSign3 Certificates Username and password required with re-verification every 6 years - Code Signing Certificates Username and password required with re-verification as indicated by the Baseline Requirements for Code Signing. - EV Code Signing Certificates Username and password required with re-verification as indicated by the EV Guidelines and/or Baseline Requirements for Code Signing.

-- DV SSL Certificates Username and password required with re-verification every 825 days - OV SSL & ICPEdu Certificates Username and password required with re-verification every 825 days - EV SSL Certificates Username and Password required with re-verification as indicated by the EV Guidelines - Timestamping Certificates Not supported - CA for AATL Certificates Username and Password required with re-verification every 6 vears - PDF Signing for Adobe CDS Not supported - Trusted Root Not supported - AlphaSSL Not supported - NAESB Certificates Subscribers of Authorized Certification Authorities shall identify themselves for the purpose of reissuing as required in the table below: Note GlobalSign does not issue NAESB High Assurance certificates.
+- DV SSL Certificates Username and password required with re-verification as indicated by the Baseline Requirements. - OV SSL & ICPEdu Certificates Username and password required with re-verification as indicated by the Baseline Requirements. - EV SSL Certificates Username and Password required with re-verification as indicated by the EV Guidelines - Timestamping Certificates Not supported - CA for AATL Certificates Username and Password required with re-verification every 6 years - PDF Signing for Adobe CDS Not supported - Trusted Root Not supported - AlphaSSL Not supported - NAESB Certificates Subscribers of Authorized Certification Authorities shall identify themselves for the purpose of reissuing as required in the table below: Note GlobalSign does not issue NAESB High Assurance certificates.